BenTheBuilder-MSFTLabs/lab-api/README.md

 ├── Dockerfile       # Docker configuration for containerizing the API ├── README.md        # Project documentation
-├── .gitignore       # Files and directories to ignore in Git ├── src/             # Source code for the API
+├── .gitignore       # Files and directories to ignore in Git └── src/             # Source code for the API
-└── tests/           # Unit tests for the API
 ```

 ## Getting Started